 Keep in mind that a cat with sunburn may also have heatstroke.
 Symptoms of heatstroke can include panting, bright red gums, drooling, weakness, anxiety, bleeding and collapse.

 Sunburn can usually be diagnosed during the physical examination of the burned tissue.
 If an infection is present a sample may be taken and cultured to determine the type of bacteria present so that the best antibiotic can be prescribed.

-There are a number of conditions which produce similar symptoms to solar dermatitis, so your veterinarian may need to perform some tests to come up with a definitive diagnosis.
+There are a number of conditions that produce similar symptoms to solar dermatitis, so your veterinarian may need to perform some tests to come up with a definitive diagnosis.

 Skin biopsy and histopathology to evaluate the cells and look for other possible causes such as mites.